leighrobertson512/blog/content/classes/2019-winter-code-em-younglings.md

 ## One Thing to Remember

-Instructions, and sequences.
-The students should be famialiar, and comfortable organizing instructions into the correct order to produce the outcome that they want.
-Lightbot gives us the chance to do this by manavuering out robot through the obstacle course until he has completed everything.
+Instructions and sequences.
+The students should be familiar, and comfortable organizing instructions into the correct order to produce the outcome that they want.
+Lightbot gives us the chance to do this by maneuvering out robot through the obstacle course until he has completed everything.

 ## Setup